 Skip to main content

-We know the best basement heating options for your space and budget
+Heating options for your space and budget

-Have you just bought a home with a finished basement?
-Maybe you put in the work yourself and created some extra living space below ground.
-Either way, you know that basements can get incredibly cold.
-Any heat in your home rises, so that could leave your new basement at unbearably chilly temperatures.
 To get the most out of this extra space for a home office, kids’ rec room, or movie night space, you need to make the conditions livable.
 So, how do you heat a cold basement?
-We’re going to discuss all the different basement heating options out there, so you can pick the one that’s just right for your basement space.
+We’re going to discuss all the best ways to heat a basement so you can pick the one that’s just right for your basement space.

 The best heating system for your basement is one that heats it efficiently without taking up a ton of space or racking up huge energy bills.
 Before you decide on a heating option for your basement, you need to decide what works best for your space as well as your pocketbook.
 Some options will cost more upfront but will heat the space more efficiently.
 Other options will be a smaller hit to your bank account but won’t do as great of a job heating up the area.
-As you consider all of the available heating methods, think about the following:
+As you consider all the available heating methods, think about the following:

 • How big of a space do you need to heat?